 - Gather your tools.

 - Measure width.
-Take three measurements horizontally - top, middle, and bottom of the door frame.
+Take three measurements horizontally, at the top, middle, and bottom of the door frame.
 Record the smallest measurement.

 - Measure height.
-Take three measurements vertically - left, centre, and right sides of the frame.
+Take three measurements vertically at the left, centre, and right sides of the frame.
 Record the tallest measurement.

 - Check for squareness.
 Use the carpenter's square to ensure the corners are at 90-degree angles.

 - Check for level.
-Place the level vertically and horizontally to ensure the frame is plumb and straight.
+Place the level vertically and horizontally to ensure the frame is upright and straight.

 - Note any irregularities.
 Observe any uneven surfaces or protrusions that may affect the installation.